learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 ## Five Verbs

 Let's now continue to explore the tidyverse with the `dplyr` package.
-Here we'll learn about five verbs that you will probably use most frequenlty in your data cleaning, as well as the pipe operator.
+Here we'll learn about five verbs that you will probably use most frequently in your data cleaning, as well as the pipe operator.

 This first bit of code that you need to run in RStudio grabs a few different libraries we will be using then we import in the `tips.csv` data set as the object `tips` as a special type of data frame in the tidyverse called a tibble.